miroi/bagel_manual/source/multi/zcasscf.rst

 .. topic:: ``aniso``

-   | **Description**:  This is the key for a block in the input file which provides parameters for magnetic anisotropy analysis, in determination of g-factors and zero-field splitting parameters.
+   | **Description**:  This is the key for a block in the input file which provides parameters for magnetic anisotropy analysis, in determination of *g*-factors and zero-field splitting parameters.
 See below for details.

 .. topic:: ``davison_subspace``